CZ-NIC/knot-resolver/modules/README.rst

 The probably most convenient way of writing modules is Lua since you can use already installed modules from system and have first-class access to the scripting engine.
-You can also tap to all the events, that the C API has access to, but keep in mind that transitioning from the C to Lua function is slower than the other way round.
+You can also tap to all the events, that the C API has access to, but keep in mind that transitioning from the C to Lua function is slower than the other way round, especially when JIT-compilation is taken into account.

 .. note:: The Lua functions retrieve an additional first parameter compared to the C counterparts - a "state".
-          There is no Lua wrapper for C structures used in the resolution context, until they're implemented you can inspect the structures using the `ffi <http://luajit.org/ext_ffi.html>`_ library.
+   Most useful C functions and structures have lua FFI wrappers, sometimes with extra sugar.

 The modules follow the `Lua way <http://lua-users.org/wiki/ModuleDefinition>`_, where the module interface is returned in a named table.